MSM/W & HIV/STI Care in Senegal

 Female Genital Modifications in Liberia

 The research entitled ‘Health professionals’ perceptions on the health implications of traditional female genital modifications for pregnant women in Liberia’ (PerTradFGMo) is led by Mrs. Christine K. Tarr-Attia (St. Joseph’s Catholic Hospital, Liberia) and Mrs. Grace Hawa Boiwu (Mother Patern School of Health Sciences, Liberia) with the scientific mentoring of Dr. Guillermo Martínez.
 The aim is to document the implications of tFGMo for pregnant women in Liberia as narrated by the midwives that assist labor/ delivery.
 Secondary objectives are to i) document how professionals manage the health implications of tFGMo; ii) define how education to professionals in Liberia on the management of implications of tFGMo should be designed, and; iii) explore contextual barriers and opportunities for pregnant women to seek for healthcare when they experience adverse effects of tFGMo.
 This is a qualitative research that uses a feminist grounded theory approach.
 This research is entirely funded by AfWORO, and received ethics approval from the University of Liberia-Pacific Institute of Research and Evaluation IRB (Monrovia, Liberia).
-Liberian registered midwives working in Monrovia were invited as key informants.
+Seventeen (17) Liberian registered midwives working in Monrovia were invited as key informants.
 The study started in June 2017 and data collection completed in September 2017.
-The Research Team is currently engaged in preparing dissemination and communication materials for PerTradFGMo.
+Mrs. Boiwu and Mrs. Tarr-Attia publised the results from this qualitative research as open access in the scientific journal Reproductive Health.

 FGMReview: A FGM/C Database